xAirx/FullStack-PassionProject/README.md

 - [x] React App Docker image - can be started with a parameter based on the chosen backend above, to seed the correct starter data.
-- [x] Express-api docker image
+- [x] Barebones Express-api docker image
-- [x] Graphql docker image
+- [ ] Graphql docker image
 - [x] Mongodb docker image
-- [] Mongo seed docker image - can be started with a parameter based on the chosen backend above, to seed the correct starter data.
+- [x] Mongo seed docker image - can be started with a parameter based on the chosen backend above, to seed the correct starter data.

       The express server runs standalone  and connects to the MongoDB